 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dietitians and nutritionists are expected to increase 16% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dietitians and nutritionists are expected to increase as much faster than the national average through 2028.
 Among reasons for the anticipated growth, the BLS cites growing awareness of disease prevention through better eating habits.

 The outlook for sports nutritionists may vary from other careers in nutrition.
 Sports nutritionists with the proper experience and credentials may be suitable for other lines of work, including health and wellness coaching.
-In May 2015, the BLS reported that the median annual salary for dietitians and nutritionists was $57,910, while individuals in the top-paid ten percent of the field earned $80,950 or more.
+In May 2018, the BLS reported that individuals in the top-paid ten percent of the field earned $84,610 or more.

 Students might want to consider programs that are approved by the American Dietetic Association's Commission on Accreditation for Dietetics Education (CADE).
 CADE accredits both undergraduate and graduate programs to ensure that education programs meet professional standards.

 SCAN indicates that prospective sports nutritionists might consider bachelor's degree programs in clinical nutrition, food and nutrition or a related major.
 These programs train students in the composition of nutrients and major nutritional issues, such as childhood obesity.
 Coursework in nutritional composition includes laboratory sessions that emphasize chemical and biological factors of food.
 Some programs offer courses specific to sports nutrition.
 Students also may have to meet additional science requirements in biology, chemistry or microbiology.